vlang/vab/README.md

 # Setup

-`vab` now has support for downloading it's dependencies automatically, except the Java 8 JDK.
+`vab` now has support for downloading it's dependencies automatically, except the Java JDK.

 If you have nerves to let it try and figure things out automatically simply do:
 `vab install auto`

-## Java 8
+## Java

 ### macOS

-Installing Java 8 using homebrew
+Installing Java JDK using homebrew

 ```
 brew tap adoptopenjdk/openjdk
-brew cask install adoptopenjdk8
+brew cask install adoptopenjdk
 ```

 ### Linux

-You should be able to find a way to install Java 8 JDK with your package manager of choice.
+You should be able to find a way to install Java JDK >= 8 with your package manager of choice.

-E.g.:
 ```
-sudo apt install openjdk-8-jdk
+sudo apt install openjdk-<version>-jdk
 ```

+E.g.: `sudo apt install openjdk-8-jdk`

 # Notes

 `vab` targets as low an API level as possible by default for maximum compatibility, you can however tell it to target newer Android versions by using the `--api` flag.
 Example: `vab --api 30 <...>`.
 Installed API levels can be listed with `vab --list-apis`.